 Life also contains the Food page, which features a wide variety of reviews and recipes.
 If you want to review college meals, or Oxford’s extensive number of bars or restaurants, this is the place to look.

 We are recruiting for two Life Editors and up to two Deputy Life Editors.
 For the Food section, we are recruiting for two Food Editors.

-The Culture section is at the heart of Oxbow, the Cherwell supplement.
-Culture, which works in coordination with Music, Film, Theatre, and Books, is at the forefront of Oxford’s cultural scene, and features a number of pieces each week looking at an element from culture in its thematic context.
+The Culture section is at the heart of the newspaper.
+The section, which works in coordination with Music, Film, Theatre, and Books, presents an up-to-the-minute review of Oxford’s cultural scene week by week, and features a number of pieces exploring a cultural theme.

 We are recruiting for two Culture Editors.